davin-muir/TF-GAN/README.md

 - Given a training set, GANs are able to generate data directly proportional to the training set's statistics.

 ##### Using the adversarial process to train neural networks
-- Imagine a CIA agent assigned to a bust a counterfeiting scheme.
+- Imagine a CIA agent is assigned to a investigate a counterfeiting scheme.
 The criminals' objective is to devise increasingly complex ways of counterfeiting money such that the CIA agent can't distinguish between the fake money and real money
 - The CIA agent's objective is to effectively analyze money to distinguish between counterfeit money & real money.
   Overtime the CIA develops increasingly sophisticated technology to detect counterfeit cash, this is known as the Adversarial Process.